behnamazimi/practical-front-end-projects/readme.md

 **Notes:**

-- Webpack, gulp or another bundler was not used.
+- Webpack, gulp or another module bundler was not used.
 - Third party libraries were not used.
 - Codes only supported by modern browsers.
 - Projects just are for educational purposes.